Samsung/Tizen-CSharp-Samples/TV/ChannelList/README.md

 # ChannelList
-ChannelList is a sample which demonstrates the channel list on the TV.
+ChannelList is a sample which demonstrate the channel list on the TV.

 ![MainPage](./Screenshots/channelMain.png)
 ![AllChannels](./Screenshots/allChannels.png)